lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 .. include:: /glossary/content-storage.rst

-Content storage can be backed by NFS or other non-local filesystems (although locally-attached storage is more performant).
+Content storage can be backed by NFS or other non-local filesystems, although locally-attached storage is more performant.

-The list of :term:`content storage areas <content storage area>` is configurable in :ref:`Content Storage Areas` (:numref:`Content Storage Areas`).
+The list of :term:`content storage areas <content storage area>` is configurable in :numref:`Content Storage Areas` (:ref:`Content Storage Areas`).

 FIXME